Parking brake: Electronic

 A recent development is the electronic parking brake, also known as an electric park brake.
 Introduced to the mainstream market in 2001, it was first used in the 2001 BMW 7 Series (E65).
 Two variations are available: In the more-traditional "cable-pulling" type, an electric motor simply pulls the parking brake cable on the push or pull of a button rather than a mechanical lever or pedal in the cabin.
 A more complex unit (first seen on the 2003 Audi A8) uses a computer-controlled motor attached to each of the two rear brake calipers referred to as the Motor on Caliper (MoC) system.

 Many car manufacturers such as Jaguar, Land Rover, BMW, Renault, Subaru and Volkswagen sell models whereby the parking brake automatically engages when the vehicle is stopped and is released when the gas pedal is pressed, eliminating the need for the driver to operate a button.
-An extension of this system, known as hill-hold or hill-assist, prevents the vehicle from rolling back when moving-off on an uphill gradient.
+An extension of this system, known as hill-hold or hill-assist, prevents the vehicle from rolling back when preparing to drive away on an uphill gradient.